-Flights from New York will initially operate three days per week with the Boeing 787 Dreamliner aircraft, increasing to four from October, offering more than 1,800 seats on the route each week.
+Flights to New York will initially operate three days per week with the Boeing 787 Dreamliner aircraft, increasing to four from October, offering more than 1,800 seats on the route each week.

 The launch of the route has been made possible by the delivery of new B787 aircraft in recent weeks and brings Qantas closer to returning our international capacity to what it was before COVID.